 They may also possibly thicken artery walls by building up in foam cells in your general circulation and may actually progress across the artery walls and dissolve into the fatty material of the brain.
 This may possibly be at least one cause of dementia Alzheimer’s.

 Fatty arteries (athrosclerosis).

 These trans fats can literally clog the artery walls and thicken the muscle layer itself, both of which may push up your blood pressure.
 So, we have developed an oil blend that contains the “good” oils and in the percentage of omega-3 oils that is recommended by the Nutrition Almanac.
-Fatty peroxides (from heating “cooking” oils) may destroy tissue, including brain tissue.
+Fatty peroxides (from heating “cooking” oils) may destroy tissue, including possibly brain tissue.

 Eat fats to stay slim